main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 Importantly, we _could_ work with the full time series directly.
 But we often want to reduce the dimensionality of our data in a structured way.
-That is, we may only want to consider signal within certain learned or pre-defined regions of interest (ROIs), and when taking into account known sources of noise.
+That is, we may only want to consider signal within certain learned or pre-defined regions of interest (ROIs), while taking into account known sources of noise.
 To do this, we'll use nilearn's Masker objects.
 What are the masker objects ?
 First, let's think about what masking fMRI data is doing: